 - Ominous Owl: There's a scene in the treetops at nighttime where Milo talks with a horned owl with glowing eyes who pops out of nowhere.
 Though he is friendly, he is needless to say quite terrifying for younger children.
 The screech owls he warns Milo about, however, aren't quite so friendly.

 - Precious Puppy: Otis.
+Later on, he has three of his own.

 - Red Oni, Blue Oni: Wild, carefree Milo is Red; proper, responsible Otis is Blue.